Program Contact: Xi Chen 203-582-6408

 One of the electives could include AN 101 or AN 103; and one could be a criminal justice (CJ) course that is not cross-listed with sociology.

-Social Services Concentration
+Social Work and Community Services Concentration

 For this applied concentration, students must take: